varjolab/Proteogyver/README.md

   - These will be registered as executables and put into the path of the PG container during the container creation (see dockerfile)
 - IF you want to use the CRAPome repository data, download it from https://reprint-apms.org/?q=data
   - Afterwards, you need to format the data into a format usable by pg_updater, see [Updating the database](#updating-the-database) for details

+##### Used API data
+During database building, PG downloads data from several sources:
+- Known interactions are downloaded from [IntACT](https://www.ebi.ac.uk/intact/home) and [BioGRID](https://thebiogrid.org/)
+- Protein data is downloaded from [UniProt](https://www.uniprot.org/)
+- Common contaminants are downloaded from [Global proteome machine](https://thegpm.org/), [MaxQuant](https://www.maxquant.org/), and a publication by Frankenfield et al., 2022 (PMID: 35793413).
+- MS-microscopy data is from a previous publication (PMID: 29568061) Some are included in the files already.

 ##### Build the main docker image.
 This can take up to an hour, mostly due to R requirements being built.
 Removing the need to compile so much is on the TODO list.